ANK Audiokits DAC 2.1

 Our aim at ANK Audiokits is to provide hi-end audiophile performance at prices most people can afford.
-Our range of DAC kits does just that starting with the DAC 2.1 A. This model was first introduced in 2007 and is one of our biggest selling products.
+This model was first introduced in 2007 and is one of our biggest selling products.
 It incorporates the M2 Power Supply PCB with mounted heat sinks, Audio Note Digital Board and a 6922/6DJ8 Output Stage designed by Audio Note UK's engineer Andy Grove.

 The DAC also I/V Transformers to maximize energy transfer in the digital to analog section coupling.

 Even though the Dac 2.1 is our lowest priced DAC, it hits well above it's price point and is a true audiophile DAC in it's own right.
 It is also a great investment as it can later be upgraded to the DAC 4.1.

 To complete the pure digital to analogue design of the DAC 2.1 the digital board uses the Audio Note Non Oversampling architecture for sonic purity and has No Analog Filtering (analog filtering has been totally removed).
 We have found oversampling and having analog filtering in the signal path has a marked detrimental effect on sound quailty.

 Here are some of the things that make this DAC kit a clear cut above the rest: